MatthewCalligaro/PersonalFinanceSpreadsheet/README.md

 ## Summary
 This repository contains an Excel workbook which has been designed to help users track personal finances and investments.
 The workbook contains regions for input (such as transactions) and regions with automatic calculations to help summarize and visualize trends in your finances.

-I created this spreadsheet for personal use, and I am sharing it because I hope it will help others manage their money and achieve their financial goals.
+I created this spreadsheet for personal use, and I am sharing it in hopes that it will help others manage their money and achieve their financial goals.
 I have done my best to make the spreadsheet "just work" for those unfamiliar with Excel, but if you are familiar with Excel, I encourage you to adjust the layout and formulas to best suit your needs.

 All of the sheets of the workbook are protected, which prevents users from accidentally breaking the formulas.  **For the general use case, you should not need to unprotect any sheets**.
 If you would like to make changes or add new features, you will likely need to unprotect certain sheets.
 Do note that many of the formulas are complex and highly interdependent, so be careful when making changes.